clolsonus/VirtualChoir/README.md

 the process and navigate through the technology maze!
 The more you learn and the deeper you dive, the more of your own creativity you can bring to the final result.

+These tools can handle a wide variety of video formats, frames per second, aspect ratios, etc. and still grid and draw them all out properly in sync.

 ![chroma sync](images/chroma.png?raw=true "Chroma Representation")